Your Big Guide To UK Eco-Friendly Toothpaste Brands

 Truthtabs in a recyclable cardboard box

-Not to be confused with Truthpaste, Truthtabs are made by an entirely different company!
+Not to be confused with Truthpaste, Truthtabs (available from ยฃ12 for a 3 month supply) are made by an entirely different company!

 Simply pop one or two UK-made Truthtabs into your mouth, bite and brush.
 Truthtabs foam and clean just like toothpaste.
 Meanwhile, the fresh Wild Mint flavour leaves your teeth sparkling and your breath fresh.

-These come in a cardboard box, which can be decanted into your own glass jar, for lower-carbon shipping.
+These come in a cardboard box, which can be decanted into your own glass jar.
+This saves on packaging and is lighter to transport, making it less carbon intensive.

 Weleda